Vampire folklore by region: Sri Lanka

-Medieval and early modern Europe
+Europe

 The 12th-century English historians and chroniclers Walter Map and William of Newburgh recorded accounts of revenants, though records in English legends of vampiric beings after this date are scant.
 These tales are similar to the later folklore widely reported from Southeastern Europe and Transylvania in the 18th century, which were the basis of the vampire legend that later entered Germany and England, where they were subsequently embellished and popularised.

 During this time in the 18th century, there was a frenzy of vampire sightings in Southeastern Europe and Transylvania, with frequent stakings and grave diggings taking place to identify and kill the potential revenants; even government officials were compelled into the hunting and staking of vampires.
+These things can be physically harmed kind of like humans but then they can also pass through walls and do unnatural things that humans can't, so people believe that disabling the corpse can end these activities which is why they mutilate the dead buried bodies.
 Despite being called the Age of Enlightenment, during which most folkloric legends were quelled, the belief in vampires increased dramatically, resulting in what could only be called a mass hysteria throughout most of Europe.
 The panic began with an outbreak of alleged vampire attacks in East Prussia in 1721 and in the Habsburg monarchy from 1725 to 1734, which spread to other localities.
 Two famous vampire cases, which were the first to be officially recorded, involved the corpses of Petar Blagojevich and Arnold Paole from Serbia.
 Blagojevich was reported to have died at the age of 62, but allegedly returned after his death asking his son for food.
 When the son refused, he was found dead the following day.
 Blagojevich soon supposedly returned and attacked some neighbours who died from loss of blood.
 In the second case, Arnold Paole, an ex-soldier turned farmer who allegedly was attacked by a vampire years before, died while haying.
 After his death, people began to die in the surrounding area and it was widely believed that Paole had returned to prey on the neighbours.